mattmoo-22/J124-Final-Project/README.md

   2. Clean dataset by simplifying the “Party Name” variable to a political ideology identifier.
 I used Find & Replace to simplify all included parties as either “Left” leaning or “Right” leaning.
 Independent parties/candidates with no affiliated parties are left out since they only represent a very small portion of total vote allocations.
   3. Add a variable titled “total_registered_voters” to the table.
 Using another datasheet from the CA Secretary of State, acquire the number of total registered voters by county for the 2020 election.
 NOTE: There may be a simpler document available, but I had to copy this data by hand from a PDF.
   4. Use VLOOKUP function to stitch the new variable values into the original sheet.
+ * **Formula Used:** =VLOOKUP(A2, 'County Populations'!$A$1:$B$59, 2, false)
-  5. In a new pivot table, add a filter for party ideology that only allows values stemming from “Right” leaning parties.
+  6. In a new pivot table, add a filter for party ideology that only allows values stemming from “Right” leaning parties.
-  6. Add county name to the Rows section.
+  7. Add county name to the Rows section.
 Add Vote Total and total_registered_voters to the values section.
 Sort by sum of vote total.
-  7. Divide SUM of Vote Total by MAX of total_registered_voters.
+  8. Divide SUM of Vote Total by MAX of total_registered_voters.
 Multiply by 100 for percentage.
 Copy paste as plain text alongside county names, then sort by greatest to least.

 **Pivot Table Example**